Danny-phant0m/Company-Registration-Blockchain/README.md

 1. **Clone the repository**
    git clone https://github.com/Danny-phant0m/Company-Registration-Blockchain.git
-Navigate to the project directory cd company-registration-app
+Navigate to the project directory and run javafx application
-Compile the Java files
-javac *.java
-Run the application
-java BlockchainServerMain
-Usage

 Launch the application.
 Choose to register a new company or access existing company details.